ichortower/TheFishDimension/docs/README.md

 A small, silly mod for Stardew Valley that forces every randomly-generated Help Wanted quest to be about fish.

+![A collage of Help Wanted requests, all of which are requesting that the player catch or deliver fish.](only_fish.png)

 ## How it Works

 Any generated quest that isn't a `FishingQuest` or an `ItemDeliveryQuest` will